elasekness/BMS500C-2024/Day3.md

 > FigTree will convert the newick text file into a graphical representation.
 * Generate trees for hsp70 and ssu.
 * Import your trees into FigTree (this will require me to transfer your files to the bucket for download to your computers).
 * Does the phylogenetic placement and branch lengths of your sequences support a species identification?
-Do the bootstrap values for this relationships lend confidence to your conclusion?
+Do the bootstrap values for these relationships lend confidence to your conclusion?
 * Are your results consistent with those from blast?